 but i love the rest of my tattoos. they were very thoughtful and i’m glad they are a part of my body. you can see a picture of them here.

 phew! but to answer your question, i definitely like the idea of using pop art or any art that you love as inspiration for a tattoo. my advice would be to shop around a lot for a good tattoo artist who does work that you love. when you see someone with a nice tattoo, ask them where they got it and check out the shop. so yeah, good luck with whatever you choose!posted over 5 years ago

 That sounds really cool!

 To be honest, I wouldn’t worry about making your tattoo “chic.”
 It’s something that should have a lot of meaning to you, and you did mention that you’re into astrology.

-I’m going to be in trouble if I have money when I’m eighteen… haha.posted almost 4 years ago
+I’m going to be in trouble if I have money when I’m eighteen… haha.posted over 5 years ago

 i really like that idea! and i agree with the comments above, don’t worry about making a tattoo “chic”. as long as it has a lot of meaning and you have given it a lot of thought, it doesn’t matter what other people would think of it.

-i have a tattoo on my inner bottom lip and they only really last like five to ten years, so that could be a good place to put a small word that inspires you, like maybe a characteristic of a sagittarius that you most identify with.posted almost 4 years ago
+i have a tattoo on my inner bottom lip and they only really last like five to ten years, so that could be a good place to put a small word that inspires you, like maybe a characteristic of a sagittarius that you most identify with.posted over 5 years ago

 Get something that stands out to you.
 Tattoos are usually permanent, don’t go for what’s “in” now.
-Go with something that has meaning.posted almost 4 years ago
+Go with something that has meaning.posted over 5 years ago

 i have two tats one says carpe diem and the other says love is patient love is kind love never fails. i have like 6 more on the cranium that i plan to get at different junctures in my life…like my first childs footprint and name on the bottom of my foot, a phoenix after i find myself spiritually…basically big moments that matter to me will be when i might get under that needle again.